-One of Spilsby's iconic buildings is the White Hart Hotel, built as a coaching inn in the 17th century.
+Another of Spilsby's iconic buildings is the White Hart Hotel, built as a coaching inn in the 17th century.
 Look for the plaque on the first floor commemorating the foundation of the Cyclists' Touring Club in 1878.
 Throughout the late 19th and early 20th century inns often sported plaques like this to show that they welcomed cyclists.

 The town is surrounded by history; nearby is Somersby, the birthplace of the poet Alfred, Lord Tennyson.
 The ruins of Bolingbroke Castle, the birthplace of Henry IV, stand only 3 miles away, and the stately home of Gunby Hall is 4 miles from Spilsby.
 Just a few miles away is the Lincolnshire Aviation Heritage Centre, occupying the restored East Kirkby airfield.